Bass guitar

-The bass guitar, also known as the electric bass guitar, is the lowest-pitched member of the guitar family.
+The bass guitar, also known as the electric bass, is the lowest-pitched member of the guitar family.
 It is similar in appearance and construction to an electric guitar but with a longer neck and scale length.
 The electric bass guitar most commonly has four strings, though five-, six-, and seven-stringed models are also built.
-Since the mid-1950s, the electric bass guitar has often replaced the double bass in popular music due to its lighter weight, smaller size and easier portability, most models' inclusion of frets for easier intonation, and electromagnetic pickups for amplification.
+The electric bass guitar was invented in the mid-1950s to replace the double bass in popular music due to its lighter weight, smaller size and easier portability, most models' inclusion of frets for easier intonation, and electromagnetic pickups for amplification.

-The electric bass guitar is usually tuned the same as the double bass, corresponding to pitches one octave lower than the four lowest-pitched strings of a guitar (typically E, A, D, and G).
-It is played with the fingers and thumb or with a pick.
+The electric bass guitar is usually tuned the same as the double bass, corresponding to pitches one octave lower than the four lowest-pitched strings of a guitar, typically E, A, D, and G (5-string models typically add a low B, and 6-string models typically add a high C).
+It is played with the fingers, thumb or with a pick.

-Because the electric bass guitar is acoustically a quiet instrument, it requires external amplification, generally via electromagnetic or piezo-electric pickups.
+Because the electric bass guitar is a quiet instrument acoustically, it requires external amplification, generally via electromagnetic or piezo-electric pickups.
 It can also be used with direct input boxes, audio interfaces, mixing consoles, computers, or bass-effects processors which offer headphone jacks.